Parametric3/PHBS_MLF_2019/README.md

 ### Conclusion
 As far as we can see, Random Forest a very suitable method for our data.
 Using the first two days data to predict the third day is

+### Appendix
+## Explanations for Professor's Comments
+**Comment 1** :
+In many models, test accuracy is significatly higher than training accuracy.
+(PCA+LR, SVM, RF, GBRT) The only result that makes sense to me is LASSO + LR.
+I think there is something wrong.
+**Answer":

+**Comment 2** :
+Try to interpret the result.
+What is the feature importance?
+What is the first two PCA factors meaning?
+That is as important as increasing accuracy.
+**Answer":